FREQUENTLY ASKED QUESTIONS

-The tour lasts approximately 1 hour and 10 minutes.
+The tour lasts approximately 1 hour and 20 minutes.
 Please be aware that tours will start promptly.
-We ask that you arrive 5 or 10 minutes prior to your tour time, so that we can check your tickets before we begin.
+We ask that you arrive10 minutes prior to your tour time, so that we can check your tickets before we begin.

 " What should I wear? "

-It's getting colder now, and St. James' Cemetery is below ground level, so it can get chilly in the evenings.
-Be sure to wrap up warm, and wear sensible footwear as we do occasionally leave the paths and walk on grass.
+St. James' Cemetery is below ground level, so it can get chilly in the evenings.
+Be sure to wrap up warm, and wear sensible footwear (especially if it's been raining) as we do occasionally leave the paths and walk on grass.